 Herzing’s medical assisting program prepares students for administrative and clinical roles in medical assisting, while providing a clear pathway for upward mobility.
-Graduates of Herzing’s medical assisting program can apply credits toward bachelor’s degrees in Healthcare Management or Health Information Management, or one of Herzing’s various nursing degree programs.
+Graduates of Herzing’s medical assisting program can apply credits toward bachelor’s degrees in healthcare administration, health information management, health sciences or one of Herzing’s various nursing degree programs.

 8. You can specialize based on your interests